adiazblanco/dream-terminal/README.md

 > This is the directory that's been used on setup.sh script to install all the configuration files on your computer

-If you wanna install all the confiration files manually please ==follow the manual installation guide== ✍🏽
+If you wanna install all the confiration files manually please *follow the manual installation guide* ✍🏽

 ### Manual installation guide ⛏
 Down below are a list of all the tools that we are using on **Dream terminal**, feel free to install each other that you wanna use.
 Now, we will continue with a list of files that we need to replace with the **Drem Terminal** Setup.